irontec/ivozprovider/doc/sphinx/administration_portal/platform/services.rst

     Toggle Lock
         Calling this service code will change the current status of the lock (see :ref:`route_locks`).

+    Inconditional call forward
+        Calling this service code will change the current status of inconditional call forward (only available for residential clients, see :ref:`Residential device call forward settings <residential_devices_cfw>`).

+    Busy call forward
+        Calling this service code will change the current status of busy call forward (only available for residential clients, see :ref:`Residential device call forward settings <residential_devices_cfw>`).

+    No answer call forward
+        Calling this service code will change the current status of no answer call forward (only available for residential clients, see :ref:`Residential device call forward settings <residential_devices_cfw>`).

+    Unreachable call forward
+        Calling this service code will change the current status of no answer call forward (only available for residential clients, see :ref:`Residential device call forward settings <residential_devices_cfw>`).it di

 As soon as new services are implemented into IvozProvider, they will be listed in this section.